Georgian window shutters are most commonly associated with Georgian-style houses. Internal shutters would fold back in to form a ‘window reveal’.

 There are numerous benefits to Georgian or solid panel window shutters.
 Some obvious, some not so.
 To give you a better idea, we’ve listed them below:

-stop prying eyes and nosey neighbours from peering in through you windows with solid window shutters.
+It is easy to stop prying eyes and nosey neighbours from peering in through your windows with solid window shutters.
 When they’re closed, nothing can be seen through your windows at all.

-most of the heat from our homes is lost through the roof and through our windows.
-By adding solid or Georgian style window shutters to your windows, you’re adding a much needed layer to your windows to prevent further heat loss.
-This could lead to you saving a lot of money on your bills in the long run.
+Most heat loss from our homes is through the roof and our windows.
+By adding solid or Georgian-style window shutters to your windows, you’re adding a much-needed layer of insulation to your windows to prevent further heat loss.
+This extra protection can lead to you saving a lot of money on your bills in the long run.

-like to have your room as dark as possible when sleeping?
-Then Georgian or solid window shutters are the best possible option.
-When they’re closed, you can trust that not an ounce of light will venture through your windows.
+If you like to have your room as dark as possible when sleeping, Georgian or solid shutters are the best option.
+When they’re closed, you can trust that not a speck of light will penetrate through the windows.
 The wooden shutter panels used in these shutters are much thicker than blinds or curtains and will give you the black-out effect better than anything else.

 Keep Noise Out

-when it comes to keeping noise out, curtains and blinds are pretty much pointless.
-Solid shutters on the other hand give you that much needed extra barrier between your window and room, helping to keep unwanted noises out as much as possible.
+When it comes to keeping noise out, curtains and blinds are pretty much useless.
+On the other hand, solid shutters give you that much-needed extra barrier between your window and room, helping to keep unwanted street noise out as much as possible.

-just as window shutters provide added privacy, preventing those prying eyes, they also help add another layer of security, making your windows almost impenetrable.
-They also act as a great deterrent for burglars too.
+Just as window shutters provide added privacy, preventing those prying eyes, they also help add another layer of security, making your windows almost impenetrable.
+They act as an excellent deterrent for burglars too.

-If you’d like more information on Georgian window shutters for your home, contact Diamond Shutters today on 020 83022447.
-Our team will be only too happy to run through your options and show you just what can be done in your home.
+If you’d like more information on Georgian shutters for your home, contact Diamond Shutters today on 020 83022447.
+Our team will be only too happy to run through your options and show you how window shutters can transform your home.